HPSoftware/hubot-sm/README.md

 # hubot-sm

-A hubot script that does the things
+A hubot script for Service Manager ChatOps integration

-See [`src/chatops-sm.coffee`](src/chatops-sm.coffee) for full documentation.

 ## Installation